 - Collection of minor forest produce

-- Forest labor cooperative societies and labor of contract
+- Forest labour cooperative societies and labour of contract

 - Short term refinance to weavers

 Various bank types provide short term finance to weavers’ societies and associations as follows: